-HB 970 was signed by Governor Perry and will be effective September 1, 2013!
+HB 970 was signed by Governor Perry and went into effect on September 1, 2013!

 Brief history: In 2011, the Texas Legislature passed SB 81, a bill making it legal to sell certain homemade foods like baked goods which do not require refrigeration, jams, jellies, and dried herb mixes.
 While SB 81 opened up great opportunities to thousands of Texans, the bill did have some serious limitations, such as requiring that all sales occur at your home, and some foods which were equally safe, such as candy, were still not allowed.
 After SB 81 went into effect, an unintended result was that some cities around the state banned cottage food operations on the grounds of "zoning".